-Inline progesterone monitoring supports reproductive visibility without relying only on activity data or scheduled manual checks.
+Merlin's inline measurement supports reproductive visibility without relying only on activity data or scheduled manual checks.

-See how component levels respond to feed changes at the individual cow and group level within days.
-Make adjustments with real data rather than waiting for the next DHIA result.
+See how milk quality responds to feed changes at the individual cow and group level within days.
+Make adjustments with real data rather than waiting for the next test result.

 The same measurement infrastructure that serves operational decisions also serves research objectives and supply chain quality programs — without additional instrumentation.

 Traditional research is constrained by sampling frequency.
 Inline measurement at milking frequency — individual cow, every event — produces datasets unavailable through conventional testing.
-That enables faster hypothesis testing, richer phenotypic characterization, and the ability to study dynamics that monthly sampling cannot resolve.
+That enables faster hypothesis testing, richer characterization, and the ability to study dynamics that monthly sampling cannot resolve.

-Processors currently receive component data from bulk tank averages collected intermittently.
+Processors currently receive quality data from bulk tank averages collected intermittently.
 Inline measurement creates the possibility of real-time quality signals at farm level — routing decisions grounded in continuous data, quality programs supported by individual-cow history, and supply chain visibility that periodic sampling cannot provide.

 Operational philosophy